Namek/TheConsole_POC/README.md

 ## The Console

+### NEXT ITERATION

+This project will be no longer developed on this repo.
+Take a look at next iteration: [github.com/TheConsole](https://github.com/TheConsole) which is less hacky internally but doesn't look like Q3A anymore.

 ### What?

 Wide-usage JavaScript-able Console for Windows OS, currently looking and animating like the one in Quake 3 Arena game.
 Currently made with libgdx and Java 8.